RMS Arundel Castle

 RMS Arundel Castle was a British ocean liner and Royal Mail Ship which entered service in 1921 for the Union-Castle Line.
 A previous vessel of the same name was built in 1864 by Donald Currie & Co. (a predecessor to Union-Castle) and sold in 1883, whereupon it was renamed Chittagong.
 Originally laid down as the Amroth Castle in 1915, building was delayed by the First World War.
 She was eventually launched on 11 September 1919.
 She was completed on 8 April 1921 and in 22 April 1921 the ship departed from Southampton on her maiden voyage to Cape Town.
-During World War 2 she was requisitioned by the Admiralty to serve as a troopship.
+During World War II she was requisitioned by the Admiralty to serve as a troopship.
 After the war she resumed passenger service, eventually being scrapped in 1959.

 History

 Construction

 Originally designed for the Union Castle Line in 1913, her keel was laid down at Harland & Wolff shipyard.
-She should have been completed in 1916, under the name Amroth Castle, but with the advent of World War 1, construction on the ship was put on hold until November 1918.
+She should have been completed in 1916, under the name Amroth Castle, but with the advent of World War I, construction on the ship was put on hold until November 1918.
 With the shortage of materials in the following years, the Union Castle Line had to wait until 1921 for the delivery of their ship.
 By that time, they had taken the decision to rename her Arundel Castle.
 Her sister ship was RMS Windsor Castle and they were the only four-funneled liners not built for transatlantic service.